cmusatyalab/wcacourse/README.md

 1. **Data Collection** -- Use your smart phone to collect videos of the sandwich components and sub-assemblies.
 These videos will be used in the following two steps to create a training and testing dataset a WCA object detector.
 2. **Video Upload** -- Upload your videos to the CVAT annotation tool.
-3. **Annotate the Dataset** -- Use CVAT to convert the videos into a labeled yolo dataset.
+3. **Annotate the Dataset** -- Use CVAT to convert the videos into a labeled dataset.
-4. **Prepare the Dataset on the Training System** -- Download the dataset from CVAT into the cloudlet that will be used for training an object detector.
+4. **Prepare the Dataset for Training** -- Download the dataset from CVAT into the cloudlet that will be used for training an object detector.
 Clean and filter the dataset.
 6. **Train the Object Detector** -- Use the *OpenTPOD* tools to train an object detection neural network model for your application.
 7. **Define the Application Logic** -- Use the *OpenWorkFlow* tool to define a finite state machine (FSM) and corresponding user prompts for your application.
 8. **Install the FSM and object detector in your WCA Backend** -- Move the application-specifc `*.pbfm` and `*.pt` files into the *GatingFSM* server.